Top 15 Venture Capital Firms for Information Technology Startups

 7. Amazon Alexa Fund

-The Amazon Alexa Fund is the corporate venture capital arm of Amazon, providing up to $200 million to support innovation in voice technology.
-Based in Seattle, the fund invests in companies that are pushing the boundaries of how people interact with technology.
+The Amazon Alexa Fund is the corporate venture arm of Amazon, providing up to $200 million in capital to advance voice technology.
+Based in Seattle, they invest in companies building new experiences with voice at their core.

-After you secure funding from a strategic partner like the Alexa Fund, Rho can help you manage it.
-Our platform provides integrated banking, corporate cards, and automated payments to deploy your capital efficiently.
+Once you secure funding from a strategic partner like the Amazon Alexa Fund, our integrated financial tools—including business banking, corporate cards, and automated bill pay—help you manage and deploy that capital efficiently.

-- Industries of focus: Voice Technology, Artificial Intelligence (AI), Consumer Electronics, Hardware, Internet of Things
+- Industries of focus: Voice Technology, AI, Consumer Electronics, IoT, Enterprise Software, FinTech

 - Founded: 2015

-- Notable portfolio companies: Ring, Ecobee, Greenlight, Pixieray, Osmo
+- Notable portfolio companies: Ring, Ecobee, Greenlight, Osmo

 - Portfolio size: 141 investments